ucg8j/blog/posts/ubiquiti-ap-setup.md

 I messed around with some open JDKs but ultimately was entering a rabbit hole.
 Seems like [others have shared this 'nightmare'](https://tongfamily.com/2019/10/08/ubiquiti-unifi-controller-4-11-47-and-java-runtime-nightmare/) and didn't come up with much in the way of solution.

-I started to think I needed a physical controller since most of the docs are oriented around his setup.
-However, I revisted the Android options and downloaded the [Unifi Network app](https://play.google.com/store/apps/details?id=com.ubnt.easyunifi&amp;hl=en).
+I started to think I needed a physical controller since most of the docs are oriented around this setup.
+However, I revisited the Android options and downloaded the [Unifi Network app](https://play.google.com/store/apps/details?id=com.ubnt.easyunifi&amp;hl=en).
 Upon opening you get the following screen:
 ![](/content/images/2020/05/Screenshot_20200517-223735-1.png)
 Again with the controller emphasis.
 Unintuitively, if you click on account you can then access setting up 'Standalone Devices'.
 ![](/content/images/2020/05/Screenshot_20200517-223744-1.png)